danbev/learning-ai/notes/baby-llama-issue.md

 With out going through all these nodes this is how this issue is affecting other nodes int the computation graph.

+When I was going to commit a [suggestion](https://github.com/danbev/ggml/tree/out_prod_no_grad) for fixing this there had been an [update](https://github.com/ggerganov/ggml/pull/966) to ggml which fixes this.